w3bb0/easyEdaDownloader/README.md

-EasyEDA Downloader is a Chrome and Firefox extension that lets you download electronic components directly from EasyEDA, JLCPCB, and LCSC product pages and export them as **KiCad-compatible symbols, footprints, and 3D models**.
+EasyEDA Downloader is a Chrome and Firefox extension that lets you download electronic components directly from EasyEDA, JLCPCB, and LCSC product pages and export them as **KiCad-compatible symbols, footprints, and 3D models**, with optional datasheet downloads.

 It streamlines PCB design workflows by eliminating manual library creation when sourcing components from JLCPCB or LCSC.

+## Disclaimer

+Generated library files may require manual review.
+Always double-check symbols, footprints, 3D models, and datasheets before use.

 ## Setup